Department of Language Science

 University of California, Irvine

-My research combines computation with a wide range of converging methodologies to explore questions of interest to phonetics and phonology.
+My research combines computation with a wide range of converging methodologies to explore questions in phonetics and phonology.
 I focus on learning and learnability, particularly in questioning or supplementing notions of innateness in linguistic theory.
 The questions that guide much of my research are (a) the extent to which linguistic structure is learned vs. innate; (b) how innate biases shape the learning process; and (c) how we can better understand the source and nature of these biases.
 I view computation as a tool that can be used to complement empirical and theoretical methodologies, testing claims and providing new predictions.
 I have used such methodology to probe the role of distributional information in phonological learning, to investigate the ways in which the biomechanics and motor control of the vocal tract shape our speech systems, and to explore the interaction between acoustic cue weighting and vocabulary acquisition, among other topics.

 I also work extensively on the Uyghur language (Turkic: China).
 I have used a range of methodologies, including acoustic study, large-scale corpus work, wug testing, elicitation, formal language theory, and phonological modeling to address theoretical issues such as the mathematical complexity of phonological patterns, the representations of opaque and exceptional processes in the grammar, and phonetic biases on phonological learning.
 I have also performed descriptive research on this underdocumented language, including its intonation.